GFZ/enpt/docs/algorithm_descriptions.rst

     * high BOA reflectance quality (well within the EnMAP mission requirements)
     * water vapor and aerosol optical depth retrieval (retrieval maps may be added to L2A output)
     * estimation of BOA reflectance uncertainty (optional output)
+    * consideration of surface prior spectra which helps to reduce noise in the output spectra
   drawbacks:
     * computationally expensive (optimized for server execution and workstations)